 6 to 8 3oz servings glasses

 1. Drain the cherries, saving the liquid and reserving the cherries separately.
-Add the liquid to a sauce pan, together with half cup of sugar.
+Add the liquid to a sauce pan, together with the cherry brandy (if using) half cup of sugar.
 Simmer until thickened and reduced by half.
 Allow to cool then combine with the reserved cherries, and set aside.

 2. Whip the cream, confectioner's sugar, and vanilla together until fluffy, with stiff peaks.